datajoint/datajoint-python/specs/query_engine_notes.md

 ### Join compatibility
 The join is always natural (i.e. *equijoin* on the namesake attributes).

 **Before version 0.13:** As of version `0.12.*` and earlier, two query expressions were considered join-compatible if their namesake attributes were the primary key of at least one of the input expressions.
+This rule was easiest to implement but does not provide best semantics.

 **Version 0.13:** In version `0.13.*`, two query expressions are considered join-compatible if their namesake attributes are either in the primary key or in a foreign key in both input expressions.

  **Future (potentially version 0.14+):**
  This compatibility requirement will be further restricted to require that the namesake attributes ultimately derive from the same primary key attribute by being passed down through foreign keys.

 The same join compatibility rules apply when restricting one query expression with another.

+### Join mechanics
+Any restriction applied to the inputs of a join can be applied to its output.
+Therefore, those inputs that are not turned into queries donate their sources, restrictions, and projections to the join itself.

 ## Table
 `Table` is a subclass of `QueryExpression` implementing table manipulation methods such as `insert`, `insert1`, `delete`, `update1`, and `drop`.